nklbdev/godot-previewing-parallax-background/README.md

 # Previewing Parallax Background

-This is a plugon for [Godot Engine](https://godotengine.org) that provides new class `PreviewingParallaxBackground` that moves it's layers in editor.
+This is a plugin for [Godot Engine](https://godotengine.org) that provides new class `PreviewingParallaxBackground` that moves it's layers in editor.
 It helps to arrange objects in different layers relative to each other.

 [![image](https://user-images.githubusercontent.com/7024016/201603951-a009f59a-df75-4472-917b-51a5594f6261.png)](https://user-images.githubusercontent.com/7024016/201603699-816ea4b6-00eb-4eb0-9a5a-3b164c49ff84.png)